metabase/metabase/docs/users-guide/sql-snippets.md

 In the **SQL editor**:

 1. **Highlight a section of SQL** that you want to snip.
-In this case, we'll snip:
+In this case, we'll snip the following SQL code:
 ```
 from ORDERS
 left join PRODUCTS on PRODUCT_ID = PRODUCT_ID